 After reading the above section it can be said that if the offense is bailable and the arrested person is ready to give security to the satisfaction of the magistrate.
 The bail should be granted to the accused.
 So he can appear before the competent court.

 If the offense is not bailable under the second proviso of this section.
 Even then accused can be admitted to interim pre-arrest bail by the session judge of the session division in which accused is arrested by making accused bound to appear before the court in other districts of the same province.

-What is remand in law?
+What is the remand in law?
 The remand in law means is to take a person in the custody of the jail.
 There are mainly three types of remand.

-First the police remand under Cr.PC is granted under section 167.
+The first type of remand is the police remand under Cr.PC is granted under section 167.
 It’s also called physical remand which is used by the police to make an investigation from the accused.
 Though, there are many restrictions which are imposed by the superior court while giving remand.